BrianEubanks/BrianEubanks.github.io/trumpet.markdown

 ---

 At UCA I performed with the Arkansas Intercollegiate Band, Conway Symphony Orchestra, UCA Wind Ensemble, and UCA Jazz Ensembles.
+I also frequently performed with the Pinnacle Brass Quintet.
 The Wind Ensemble was featured in Carnegie Hall in 2018.

 I also enjoy numerous freelance performances, including weddings, church services, and various community events in the Central Arkansas Area.